ArtBlocks/artblocks-docs/creator-onboarding/readme/faqs.md

 ---

-## Am I required to donate 25% to charity?
+## What is Art Blocks commitment to charitable giving?

-To maintain our commitment to charitable giving, we ask artists to donate 25% of all profits above resting price via dutch auction to a charity of their choice.
-To whom and how you donate is completely up to you.
-When a project only has one artist, they often use the additional payee field to manage on-chain donations.
-If using the additional payee field for donations, this field can be cleared before lowering to resting price.
-All revenue can also be routed to a single wallet and donated after the fact.
+To maintain our commitment to charitable giving, we ask artists to consider donating 25% of profits above resting price via Dutch auction to an eligible charity of their choice.
+If this applies to your works, please determine your eligible charity of choice before mint #0.
+To whom and how you donate is up to you but you should consider whether the charity or the cause you are donating to qualifies under United States tax laws as a charity/cause that is qualified to receive tax-deductible donations.
+If you are a single artist, you may use the additional payee field to manage on-chain donations.
+All revenue may also be routed to a single wallet and donated after your drop.
 We highly recommend consulting with a tax professional to understand your local tax liability, especially if you plan to personally receive all funds before donating.

 ---